Bannsaenger/ioBroker.x-touch/README.md

 Communicate with a Behringer X-Touch Control Surface (DAW Controller)

 ## ToDo
-- Add the encoders and their LEDs
+- Add the encoders and their LEDs -> done, left is sync_global and checks on database changes
 - Add the timecode display
-- Add the big scroll button
+- Add the functionality of bank and fader channel switches -> done, needs additional testing
-- Add the functionality of bank and fader channel switches (only prepared for now)
+- Add the syncGlobal functionality

 ## Changelog